 The service is included free of charge for NMRA members with Premium Care or Premium Plus memberships.
 Pet Plus costs $41 per year for those with Classic Care or Club Care memberships.

-If you travel frequency with your pet and already have a Premium membership with NMRA, Pet Plus could provide some help in case of a stressful situation.
+If you travel frequency with your pet and already have a Premium membership the NMRA pet lovers pack could provide some help in case of a stressful situation.
 However, for most motorists, it probably doesn’t make sense to pay for this coverage.

 If you’re looking for comprehensive pet insurance, see how Australia’s top plans stack up here.